-To request this list, you must submit your request in writing to our Health Information Management Department.
+To request this, you must submit your request in writing to our Health Information Management Department.
 Your request must state a time period.
-The first list you request each year will be free.
-For additional lists, we may charge you for the costs of providing the list.
+The first request each year will be free.
+For additional requests, a fee may be charged.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

-Right to request restrictions.
+Right to Request Restrictions.
 You have the right to request a restriction or limitation on the medical information we use or disclose about you for payment, treatment, or health care operations.
 We are not required to agree to your request, unless it is to restrict disclosure to a health plan for payment or operations when the health care services are paid in full out of pocket and the disclosure is not required by law.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
 To request restrictions, you must make your request in writing to our Privacy Officer at the address listed at the end of this notice.
 In your request, you must tell us (1) what information you want to limit, (2) whether you want to limit our use, disclosure, or both, and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

-Right to request confidential communications.
+Right to Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.
 To do so please inform your provider.